novakov-alexey-zz/old-novakov-alexey.github.io/content/ann-in-scala-2/index.md

 Almost the same implementation in Python takes much longer to train the model.
 Although, we are using a bit more advanced optimizer such as `Adam`.

+Here is the code snippet that starts model training:

 ```python
 ann.compile(optimizer = 'adam', \
   loss = 'binary_crossentropy', metrics = ['accuracy'])